Image and Delete Modal Components with React and Tailwind CSS

 acts as a base structure for all modals.
 It handles the overlay and ensures consistent styling across different modals in your app.

-It accepts children as props, we can create any modal content of out it.
+It accepts children as props, we can create any modal content out it.
 We don't have to repeat the code for basic styling every time.

 Code for ModalWrapper

-1import { X } from 'lucide-react' 2import React from 'react' 3import useDisableScroll from '../../hooks/useDisableScroll' 4import useClickOutside from '../../hooks/useClickOutside' 5 6type ModalWrapperProps = { 7 children: React.ReactNode 8 onClose: () => void 9} 10 11const ModalWrapper: React.FC<ModalWrapperProps> = ({ children, onClose }) => { 12 const modalRef = useClickOutside(onClose) 13 useDisableScroll() 14 15 return ( 16 <div className="fixed inset-0 z-[9999] flex h-full w-full items-center justify-center bg-black bg-opacity-50"> 17 <div 18 ref={modalRef} 19 className="animate-zoom relative min-h-[200px] w-[40%] max-w-md rounded-2xl bg-white p-10 shadow-lg sm:w-11/12 sm:p-8" 20 > 21 <button 22 className="absolute right-4 top-4 text-gray-500 hover:text-gray-800" 23 onClick={onClose} 24 aria-label="Close" 25 > 26 <X size={24} /> 27 </button> 28 {children} 29 </div> 30 </div> 31 ) 32} 33 34export default ModalWrapper
+1import { X } from 'lucide-react' 2import React from 'react' 3import useClickOutside from './useClickOutside' 4import useDisableScroll from './useDisableScroll' 5 6type ModalWrapperProps = { 7 children: React.ReactNode 8 onClose: () => void 9} 10 11const ModalWrapper: React.FC<ModalWrapperProps> = ({ children, onClose }) => { 12 const modalRef = useClickOutside(onClose) 13 useDisableScroll() 14 15 return ( 16 <div className="fixed inset-0 z-[9999] flex h-full w-full items-center justify-center bg-black bg-opacity-50"> 17 <div 18 ref={modalRef} 19 className="animate-zoom relative min-h-[200px] w-[40%] max-w-md rounded-2xl bg-white p-10 shadow-lg sm:w-11/12 sm:p-8" 20 > 21 <button 22 className="absolute right-4 top-4 text-gray-500 hover:text-gray-800" 23 onClick={onClose} 24 aria-label="Close" 25 > 26 <X size={24} /> 27 </button> 28 {children} 29 </div> 30 </div> 31 ) 32} 33 34export default ModalWrapper

 The above modal wrapper component has three functionalities: